ObinnaIheanachor/Disaster-Response/README.md

 To install the flask app, you will need:

 python3
-python packages in the [requirements.txt file](https://github.com/ObinnaIheanachor/Disaster-Response/blob/master/requirements.txt)
+python packages in the [requirements.txt file](https://github.com/ObinnaIheanachor/Disaster-Response/blob/master/requirements.txt).
 Install the packages with

 pip install -r requirements.txt

-To create an environment using: conda create --name --file requirements.txt
+You can create a virtal environment using: conda create --name --file requirements.txt

 ## Project Components
 There are three components for this project: